 Did I get them all with the edit CK?
 I think I did, but it gets fucking confusing when you trade down that much. lol

-I could've gotten down with this, other than the lack of a 2nd starting level TE.mmmc_35 wrote: ↑Thu Apr 30, 2020 12:13 am I do this every year.
+mmmc_35 wrote: Thu Apr 30, 2020 12:13 am I do this every year.
 I have kept track for a while.
 I try to pick while the pick is made, however sometimes it's a touch after the fact.

 43 Jaylon Johnson CB Utah